 HMRC tax inspectors argued that Stephen Ho, who carries fares between Heathrow Airport and London, owed £5,400 in tax for the 2003/04 tax year rather than the £1,807 he had declared.

-It is thought that Mr Ho asked the First Tier tax tribunal to award costs against HMRC and “to consider an award towards the Appellant’s pain and suffering and loss of earnings since the enquiry started in November 2005” although no decision as yet to be made on that subject.
+It is thought that Mr Ho asked the tribunal to award costs against HMRC and “to consider an award towards the Appellant’s pain and suffering and loss of earnings since the enquiry started in November 2005” although no decision as yet to be made on that subject.

 The taxpayer pays no tax, HMRC get no income and public money is wasted by HMRC in pursuing these cases instead of settling them ASAP and getting money in.

 If you feel that a decision made by HMRC is unfair then contact KinsellaTax.